 Underlay

-A visual or animated element placed behind the main video feed.
-Used in graphic-heavy layouts for branding and dynamic designs.
+Behind the main video feed, a visual or animated element is placed.
+This is used in graphic-heavy layouts for branding and dynamic designs.

 URL Encoder Link